Publication Ethics & Malpractice Statement

-The ethical policy of HighTech and Innovation Journal (HIJ) is based on the Committee on Publication Ethics (COPE) guidelines and complies with the International Committee of the HIJ Editorial Board codes of conduct.
-Readers, authors, reviewers, and editors are expected to follow these ethical policies when working with HIJ.
-The ethical policy of HIJ determines which research papers or articles submitted to the journal are eligible for publication.
-For more information on publishing and ethical guidelines, please visit https://publicationethics.org
+The ethical policy of HighTech and Innovation Journal is based on the Committee on Publication Ethics (COPE) guidelines and complies with International Committee of HIJ Editorial Board codes of conduct.
+Readers, authors, reviewers and editors should follow these ethical policies once working with HIJ.
+The ethical policy of HIJ is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
+For information on this matter in publishing and ethical guidelines please visit http://publicationethics.org

 Principles of Transparency and Publication Ethics

-Peer Review Process: HIJ is a double-blind peer-reviewed electronic quarterly publication covering all aspects of Medical Sciences.
-The peer review process and related policies are clearly described on the journal’s website ( https://hightechjournal.org/index.php/HIJ/about/editorialPolicies#custom-5 ).
+Peer Review process: HIJ is a double-blind peer-reviewed electronic quarterly publication concerned with all aspects of engineering and technology interactions.
+This process, as well as any policies related to the journal’s peer review procedures, is clearly described on the journal’s Web site (https://www.hightechjournal.org/index.php/HIJ/peer-review-process).

 Identification of and Dealing with Allegations of Research Misconduct: The Editor-in-Chief takes all reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication.